 Balancing the capacity of the different parts of an organisations portfolio is not really about avoiding getting into the vicious cycle.
 It is about generating as much value as possible.

 Most portfolio management is about optimising the value from Strategic initiatives, leaving the value optimisation of Improvements to another process and other people, Upgrades to a third, and Support to a fourth.

 It is pure luck if the capacity for each type is balanced such that the organisation gets the most value from a customer’s perspective because prioritisation does not happen in the light of the whole value stream.
 Byte size strategic improvements make them comparable with all other types of improvements and it’s possible to maximise value creation across all changes instead of just projects.
 There is little correlation between the value and the size of a task, which is another reason not to distinguish between strategic initiatives and improvements.

 To be able to make the optimal prioritisation of value, organisations should not optimise each type of tasks separately.
 Instead, the organisation should assign capacity according to the total value created within each value stream, and all four types of work should be prioritised together within each value stream.
 The figure below illustrates how the full capacity is assigned to three different value streams while having responsibility for all four types of work.

-The second article (SOON TO BE RELEASED) will go deeper into the implications of The Portfolio Circle to portfolio management and on development teams.
+The second article (found here) will go deeper into the implications of The Portfolio Circle to portfolio management and on development teams.